 IMPORTANT NOTE: If you are using Mac OS and want to use the full-screen mode, please make sure you share your whole screen, not a particular window only.
 Otherwise, your presentation will not be visible to other participants.

 For exceptional cases presentations can be pre-recorded.
 This might be necessary for example if your internet bandwidth is below 2-3 MBit/sec.
 Many resources exist on the internet teaching you how to do so with the Zoom client.
 Watch for example this one on YouTube.
-At the end of the meeting, Zoom will convert the recording into a zoom_0.mp4 file, which you can upload to the conference.
-Please contact the conference organizers at least 24 hours before your talk to receive a special upload link.
+At the end of the meeting, Zoom will convert the recording into a zoom_0.mp4 file, which you can upload to the conference via this link at least 24 hours before your talk.
+After having uploaded your video, please contact the organizers and let them know.

 Please contact firstname.lastname@example.org or email@example.com if you have any question.